jamii/jamii.github.com/_drafts/relational-ui.markdown

 ]
 ```

-## implementation
+## Implementation

-template evaluation. as much as possible want to do the work in Imp queries. two reasons:

-1. can take advantage of the query compiler
-2. when I get around to implementing [incremental view maintenance](http://blogs.evergreen.edu/sosw/files/2014/04/Green-Vol5-DBS-017.pdf), I'll get incremental template evaluation for free
+As much as possible we want to do the work in Imp queries.
+This lets us take advantage of the query compiler for efficient joins.
+It also means that when I get around to implementing [incremental view maintenance](http://blogs.evergreen.edu/sosw/files/2014/04/Green-Vol5-DBS-017.pdf), I'll get incremental template evaluation for free.

-simple example
+Before I walk through the template compiler, let's pick a slightly simpler example.

 ``` julia
 # --- data ---